miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% assign subsub = 1 %}
+{% include userman-heading.md section=page.section sub=sub subsub=subsub title="Collapsible Sections" %}

+{% assign figure = 1 %}
+Some of the single item edit pages can get quite long if there is a lot of related information.
+To help shorten the pages, some sections may be collapsed.
+To expand these, click anywhere within the heading line of the collapsed section.
+Click on the heading line again to collapse the section once more.
+Figure {{figure}} shows some collapsed sections.

+{% include userman-figure.md num=figure cap="Collapsed page sections" img="general-nav-collapsed-sections.png" %}

+{% include userman-toplink.md %}

+{% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Change Logs" %}

 Many of the single item edit pages include a Changes table at the very bottom.
 This is a log of changes that have been